pskopnik/lsdf-checksum/design/README.md

 #### SQL Scheme

+Ensure that a proper UTF-8 encoding (utf8mb4) is used.

 ##### Files (table `files`)

 The Files table is the central data store for both file meta data and checksums.